MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/how-to-write-a-driver-test-.md

 ---
-title: How to write a driver test using a Driver Test template
+title: How to Write a Driver Test Using a Driver Test Template
 description: Use the Windows Driver Kit (WDK) for Windows 8 to create your own driver tests or to customize some of the tests that are provided. ms.date: 03/26/2020
 ---